iharijono/eastridge_invoice/README.md

 This is a README for a simplified demo invoice app

 ## Contents
-- Remarks
+- Remarks on the assignment
 - Requirements for deployment & test
-- Quickstart: Test & Debug
+- Quickstart: Download & Test & Debug

-## Remarks
+## Remarks on the assignment
-- I do not wish to use elaborated directory/file layouts (and python packaging techniques) right now as I want to keep the demo quick to implement (sorry for that), straight-forward and easy to use/demonstrate.
+- For this task, I am not incline to use elaborated directory/file layouts (and python packaging techniques) right now as I want to keep the demo quick to implement (sorry for that), and easy to use/demonstrate.
-  The application does NOT have a lot of logics and abstraction right now, instead it focuses on the data model, database and its access.
+  Right now the application is simple and straight-forward.
+It does NOT have a lot of logics and abstraction right now, It focuses on the implementation of REST API, database and its access via SQLAlchemy ORM library.
-  Therefore it does not make a lot of sense to have unit tests (as there is hardly complicated logics here).
+  Therefore eventhough tests are important, it does not make a lot of sense to have unit tests (as there is hardly complicated logics here).
-  So I decided to forsake the (unit) tests in order to quickly implement the functionalities.
+  So I decided to forsake the (unit) tests in order to quickly implement the functionalities and complete the task.
+In real application development, such tests are mandatory though.
 - I strive to avoid using external python library if it is not a must (see the requirements below).
 - As the project description does NOT specify to implement complete CRUD operations, only 'create' is implemented.
 So the data is never deleted/updated (via the demo application)
 - Consequently, there is no delete operation supported for Invoice and InvoiceItem.
 If delete an Invoice in the DB manually, there will NOT be a cascade delete automatically (its invoice items are deleted as well)